On optimal convergence rates for discrete minimizers of the Gross-Pitaevskii energy in LOD spaces: Discretization

-where $C$ depends on $V$, $\lambda$, $\beta$, $\Omega$, $\| u \|_{L^{\infty}(\Omega)}$ and the mesh regularity of $\mathcal{T}_H$. \end{theorem} Compared to the original result proved in \cite{HMP14}, the rates for the $L^2$ and $H^1$-error are both improved by one order each, the rate for the energy by two orders and the rate for the eigenvalue is dramatically improved by three orders.
+In the estimates, $C$ depends on $V$, $\lambda$, $\beta$, $\Omega$, $\| u \|_{L^{\infty}(\Omega)}$ and the mesh regularity of $\mathcal{T}_H$. \end{theorem} Compared to the original result proved in \cite{HMP14}, the rates for the $L^2$ and $H^1$-error are both improved by one order each, the rate for the energy by two orders and the rate for the eigenvalue is dramatically improved by three orders.
 However, we also stress that the equation considered in \cite{HMP14} is slightly more general, involving another (potentially discontinuous) coefficient in the kinetic term.
 Therefore the rates in \cite{HMP14} are optimal for this generalized setting, but only suboptimal for the GPE.
-Finally, we also note that the rates in \eqref{LOD-rates} can be even further improved significantly by using a post-processing technique as in \cite{HMP14}.
+The estimates in Theorem \ref{thm_main} can be even further improved significantly by using a post-processing technique as in \cite{HMP14}.

+Finally, we also note that the rates for the $L^2$- and $H^1$-error in Theorem \ref{thm_main} are the same (with respect to space) as for suitable LOD discretizations of the time-dependent Gross--Pitaevskii equation, cf. \cite{HeW21}.
+Similarly, the energy (which is an invariant of the time-dependent GPE) can be also approximated with a $\mathcal{O}(H^6)$-accuracy if the initial value is sufficiently smooth and if the selected time integrator is energy-conservative.